Real Name: Tezcatlipoca

 Weaponry/Paraphernalia: Tezcatlipoca has a mystical smoking mirror which reflected the true natures of anyone who looked in it.
 It also may have other mystical properties, but many of these have yet to be revealed.

 Comments: This bio includes Tezcatlipoca in the Marvel Universe, DC Universe and Rifts World continuity.
+He is also mentioned by name in Kolchak: The Night Stalker (Episode: The Mummy).

 Contrary to his appearance in DC Comics as a evil character, Tezcatlipoca has an apparent dual nature and can be seen as either benevolent or maligned, but he is not a malevolent deity.